GoogleCloudPlatform/datacatalog-tag-engine/docs/manual_deployment.md

 <br>

 This completes the manual setup for Tag Engine.
-Please consult [Part 2](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine#testa) and [Part 3](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine#testb) for testing your installation.
+Please consult [Part 2](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine#testa) and [Part 3](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine#testb) for testing your installation and further steps.

 <br><br>